cseanburns/semantic_web_development/src/2b-section-elements.md

 ## Putting It Together

-With this section and the last, we now have created the head of our web document, which contains the document's metadata, and a basic outline of our web document using the section elements listed on this page.
+With this section and the last, we have created the head of our web document, which contains the document's metadata, and a basic outline of our web document using the section elements listed on this page.
 Putting it together and using only those HTML elements covered so far, we might have something below: